-Appendix A Vehicle Requirements and Application Procedure 21 Appendix B_Hackney Carriage Vehicle Specification 29 Appendix C Private Hire Vehicle Specification 36 Appendix D Hackney Carriage Vehicle Conditions 42 Appendix E Private Hire Vehicle conditions 50 Appendix F Vehicle Inspection and Retest Policy 57 DRIVERS Appendix G Driver Requirements 67 Appendix H Driver Applications Practical driving test specification 80 Appendix I Guidance Notes For Completion of Medical Reports 83 Appendix J Licensed Drivers' Dress Code 85 Appendix K Hackney Carriage Drivers' Byelaws 86 Appendix L Private Hire Driver Conditions 91 OPERATORS Appendix M Private Hire Operator Licenses 100 Appendix N Private Hire Operator Conditions 103 ADDITIONAL Appendix O Penalty Points Scheme 110 Appendix P Executive Hire Policy 117 Appendix Q Hackney Carriage Compellable Area 119 Appendix R Statement of Policy About Relevant Convictions 122 Appendix S Scheme of Delegated Authority 12240

-1.0 INTRODUCTION
+VEHICLES

+Appendix A Vehicle Requirements and Application Procedure

+Appendix B_Hackney Carriage Vehicle Specification

+Appendix C Private Hire Vehicle Specification 41

+Appendix D Hackney Carriage Vehicle Conditions

+Appendix E Private Hire Vehicle conditions

+Appendix F Vehicle Inspection and Retest Policy 61

+DRIVERS

+Appendix G Driver Requirements

+Appendix H Driver Applications Practical driving test specification

+Appendix I Guidance Notes For Completion of Medical Reports

+Appendix J Licensed Drivers' Dress Code

+Appendix K Hackney Carriage Drivers' Byelaws

+Appendix L Private Hire Driver Conditions

+OPERATORS

+Appendix M Private Hire Operator Licenses

+Appendix N Private Hire Operator Conditions 102

+ADDITIONAL

+Appendix O Penalty Points Scheme 111

+Appendix P Executive Hire Policy 117

+Appendix Q Hackney Carriage Compellable Area 119

+Appendix R Statement of Policy About Relevant Convictions 122

+Appendix S Scheme of Delegated Authority

+Appendix T The National Register of Revocations and Refusals

+(NR3)141

+1.0INTRODUCTION

-1.1 Mission Statement
+1.1 MISSION STATEMENT

 "The purpose of Trafford Council's Licensing Authority is to protect the public.
 We will do this by administering stringent processes with regards to applications for driver, vehicle and operator licenses in our borough including the checking of criminal records, requiring medical reports for drivers and checking their right to work.
-We will manage a Local Area Knowledge Test for new drivers, assess standards of English Speaking and Listening, and conduct induction training for all new drivers covering topics of equality, safeguarding and compliance with licence conditions.
+We will manage a Local Area Knowledge Test for new drivers, assess standards of English Speaking and Listening, and conduct induction training for all new drivers covering topics of equality, safeguarding, modern slavery and compliance with licence conditions.
 We aim to enforce against non-compliance with the Authority's licence conditions by way of the Penalty Points System and referral to the Public Protection Sub-Committee.
 We will contribute to the protection of the public and support the GM Clean Air Plan by regulating the type of vehicle that can be licensed in Trafford."